Hair Dye vs. Hair Toner: What's Really the Difference?

 When Would You Use a Toner Instead of a Hair Dye?

 When you want something more permanent, hair dye is the way to go.
 Toners, on the other hand, according to Lee, are a bit more gentle, and you usually apply them after hair has been color treated.
-The hue when using the latter will also have a slightly shorter lifespan: "[Toner] typically lasts two to four weeks or 12 shampoos, as long as you're using shampoo designed for color-treated hair," she said.
+The hue when using the latter will also have a slightly shorter lifespan: "[Toner] typically lasts two to four weeks or 12 shampoos, as long as you're using shampoo designed for color-treated hair," she says.

 You can also opt for a semipermanent gloss or toner if you want a slightly safer alternative to a dye.
-"Toners contain way less hydrogen peroxide and achieve only semipermanent results," Lee said.
+"Toners contain way less hydrogen peroxide and achieve only semipermanent results," Lee says.
 "Hydrogen peroxide is what swells the hair's cuticle open so that the pigment can penetrate the outer layer of the hair and be deposited.
 The more hydrogen peroxide used, the more the outer layer of the hair becomes swollen and damaged."